Biography

 Her films have screened at venues such as the Hirshhorn Museum, the Museum of Fine Arts in Boston, the National Museum of Women in the Arts, and at film festivals such as the Margaret Mead Film Festival, the Black Maria Film Festival, Slamdance Film Festival, and BlackStar Film Festival.
 Gulati’s award-winning documentary film I Am was broadcasted on public television and cable TV in the U.S. and Portugal.
 Her documentary film Nalini by Day, Nancy by Night, was broadcast on television in the U.S., Canada, Europe, Australia, New Zealand, South Asia, and North Africa.

-Photograph by Terry Reed
+Photograph by Lesley Kingston

 artist statement

-I am most interested in making films that create a stronger presence for diverse, under-represented, and silenced voices.
+I am interested in making films that create a stronger presence for diverse, under-represented, and silenced voices.
 My work fuses art and politics from a place of passion for activism and a determined drive for social and political change.
 I often ask myself: Why this film?
 Or more importantly: Why am I making this film?
 As a result, my work is driven by deeply personal motivations that strive to strengthen the connection between my self as an individual and my work as a filmmaker.

 Sonali Gulati